 My drug plan tool is a personalized user friendly online tool to provide you with information what is covered and information about the drugs you are prescribed.
 Access My Drug Plan member eCard by computer, tablet or mobile device.

-Charges incurred for the following expenses are payable when prescribed in writing by a Physician or Dentist, and dispensed by a Licensed pharmacist:
+Charges incurred for the following when prescribed in writing by a Physician or Dentist, and dispensed by a Licensed pharmacist up to the maximum Covered Expense in your selected module.

-- Drugs for the treatment of a sickness or injury, which by law or convention require the written prescription of a Physician or Dentist;
+- any Drug which by law or convention requires the written prescription of a Physician or Dentist (except listed as below in the charge not covered),

 - Drugs, biologicals and related preparations which are administered in Hospital on an in-patient or out-patient basis;